 US announces US$2.4 billion sale of coastal defence systems to Taiwan

-The deal involves 100 Harpoon Coastal Defense Systems (HCDS), which includes 400 RGM-84L-4 Harpoon Block II Surface Launched Missiles with a maximum range o125 kilometres.
+The deal involves 100 Harpoon Coastal Defense Systems (HCDS), which includes 400 RGM-84L-4 Harpoon Block II Surface Launched Missiles with a maximum range of 125km.

 The missiles, manufactured by Boeing, can be positioned on fixed platforms or mounted on trucks.